 Go to a doctor…

-You’re rolling and all of the sudden you get a blow in the ear and the ear starts filling with fluids.
+You’re rolling and all of a sudden you get a blow in the ear and the ear starts filling with fluids.
 What do you do then?
 Well, the best course of action would be to go to the doctor immediately.
 Again, the fluids can harden in a few days and after this, you may need surgery to get your ears back in their original shape.
 So, it’s important to act quickly.
 It’s also important to know that not all doctors are cognizant of this condition – so, always try to find an ear specialist.
 They are likely going to know what to do and they will clean your ear out.

 Cauliflower ear draining